Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Storage you can actually use day-to-day
+• Storage you can actually use day to day

-• Firm seat that doesn’t sag quickly
+• Firm seat that stays supportive

 Who it is best for: